z6m/donoduck/README.md

     https://streamelements.com/dashboard/account/channels - (COMING SOON THIS ONE DON'T WORK YET)

 "Voices.txt" contains the voice(s) the program will default to if a voice isn't chosen (will pick at random if list contains multiple entries).
-If no voice file exists in the current directory, the program will automatically generate a new one containing all 1400+ options.
+If no voice file exists in the current directory, the program will automatically generate a new one containing all options.
+Some voices are way better than others, you will probably want to customize this.
 The full list of supported voices can be found in duckvoices.py:

     https://github.com/z6m/donoduck/blob/main/duckvoices.py